Magnolia: Recent

-With the number of species increasing, the genus was divided into the two subgenera Magnolia and Yulania.
+With the number of species increasing, the genus was divided into two subgenera, Magnolia and Yulania.
 Magnolia contains the American evergreen species M. grandiflora, which is of horticultural importance, especially in the southeastern United States, and M. virginiana, the type species.
 Yulania contains several deciduous Asiatic species, such as M. denudata and M. kobus, which have become horticulturally important in their own right and as parents in hybrids.
-Classified in Yulania, is also the American deciduous M. acuminata (cucumber tree), which has recently attained greater status as the parent responsible for the yellow flower color in many new hybrids.
+Classified in Yulania is also the American deciduous M. acuminata (cucumber tree), which has recently attained greater status as the parent responsible for the yellow flower color.

-Relations in the family Magnoliaceae have been puzzling taxonomists for a long time.
+Relations in the family Magnoliaceae have puzzled taxonomists for a long time.
 Because the family is quite old and has survived many geological events (such as ice ages, mountain formation, and continental drift), its distribution has become scattered.
 Some species or groups of species have been isolated for a long time, while others could stay in close contact.
-To create divisions in the family (or even within the genus Magnolia), solely based upon morphological characters, has proven to be a nearly impossible task.
+To create divisions in the family (or even within the genus Magnolia) solely based upon morphological characters has proven to be a nearly impossible task.

 By the end of the 20th century, DNA sequencing had become available as a method of large-scale research on phylogenetic relationships.
 Several studies, including studies on many species in the family Magnoliaceae, were carried out to investigate relationships.
-What these studies all revealed was that genus Michelia and Magnolia subgenus Yulania were far more closely allied to each other than either one of them was to Magnolia subgenus Magnolia.
+What these studies all revealed was that the genus Michelia and Magnolia subgenus Yulania were far more closely allied to each other than either one of them was to Magnolia subgenus Magnolia.
 These phylogenetic studies were supported by morphological data.

 As nomenclature is supposed to reflect relationships, the situation with the species names in Michelia and Magnolia subgenus Yulania was undesirable.
 Taxonomically, three choices are available: